 I am so certain, because I’ve been there, too.

-In neuro-psych speak: Smith, in his formal resignation to the Academy, is trying to pull himself out of the hypo-arousal state.
+In neuro-psych speak: Smith, in his formal resignation to the Academy, was trying to pull himself out of the hypo-arousal state.

-He wants to enter a “regulated” state, where his frontal cortex is running the show— instead of his hyper-aroused amygdala, which ran him aground on Oscar Night.
+He wanted to enter a “regulated” state, where his frontal cortex is running the show— instead of his hyper-aroused amygdala, which ran him aground on Oscar Night.

 I’ve been there.
 I’ve slapped someone.
 I‘ve been in a reckless rage.
 I’ve been so mad I didn’t care if the whole world saw me go wild.